TheTinHat/MaskMyPy/docs/index.md

     max_street_length=500) # Optional, but recommended that you read below for full explanation of what this does.

-streetmask.execute() # Single threaded by default.
+streetmask.run() # Single threaded by default.
 Add `parallel=True` as parameter to run on all CPU cores, drastically increasing performance.

 masked = streetmask.masked
 ```